lokalized/lokalized-java/README.md

 [`LanguageRange.parse(...)`](https://docs.oracle.com/en/java/javase/26/docs/api/java.base/java/util/Locale.LanguageRange.html#parse(java.lang.String)),
 which may add IANA-equivalent ranges beyond those written in the header.
 [`TranslationOptions`](https://javadoc.lokalized.com/com/lokalized/TranslationOptions.html) enforces the same limit when the options are constructed, before a lookup begins.
+The raw-header convenience method above bounds input at 4,096 UTF-16 code units before parsing and uses the configured fallback for missing, blank, malformed, or over-limit values;
-Applications accepting untrusted `Accept-Language` values should also limit the raw HTTP header size before parsing; Lokalized receives the parsed list and cannot bound the parser's work. `bestMatchFor(...)` always returns a locale and uses the configured fallback when nothing is acceptable.
+it never truncates preferences. `bestMatchFor(...)` always returns a locale and uses the configured fallback when nothing is acceptable.

 ## Loading Localized Strings